zorlack/meatspace-designs/TurntableTractionDrive/ASSEMBLY.md

-# Turntable Taction Drive Assembly Guide
+# Turntable Traction Drive Assembly Guide

 I've tried to use off-the-shelf parts as much as possible in order to make this design accessible.
 The vast majority of the hardware is sourced from McMaster-Carr.
 This should provide a reliable source for maintenance and customizations.
 In some cases I've gone to Amazon and Ebay to get parts which are otherwise too expensive.